 During the age of Discovery, before the world was known to be round, the Algarve region of Portugal was thought to be the “end of the world”.
 Now a tourist destination for those seeking a European family beach vacation, the Algarve is a beautiful place to visit.
-Quieter than other Portuguese destinations like Lisbon, Cascais, and Estoril, the fishing village of Sagres in the Algarve is a beautiful place to visit.
+Quieter than other Portuguese destinations like Lisbon, Cascais, and Estoril, the fishing village of Sagres Portugal in the Algarve is a beautiful place to visit.
 Here’s what you can expect when visiting the end of the world.

-If you are flying in to Portugal, I’d recommend flying into Lisbon, spending some time in Lisbon or Cascais, and then driving down to Sagres.
-We made the trip on my recent Martinhal resorts press trip, and it took about 3 1/2 hours to go between the two destinations.
+If you are flying in to Portugal, I’d recommend flying into Lisbon, spending some time in Lisbon or Cascais, and then driving down to Sagres Portugal.
+We made the trip on my recent Martinhal resorts press trip, and it took about 3 1/2 hours by car to go between the two destinations.
 You’d need to get a rental car, but it would be a worthwhile road trip within Portugal.
 Private sightseeing tours are also available from Lisbon.

 If you are vacationing in Sagres, you can definitely relax at the resort for most of your stay, enjoying the city for part of a day.
 Jeep tours are also offered, and can take you through the town, as well as some of the off-road locations.
 In addition, some families enjoy taking bike tours of the area.
 If you are staying at the Martinhal, you can book those at the resort.